TUDelft-PRIME-Books/Linear-Algebra/Chapter4/Subspaces_of_Rn.md

 It may seem that with the above complete description of all possible subspaces in $\R^n$ the story of subspaces can be closed.
 However, subspaces will appear in different contexts in various guises, each valuable in its own right.
 One of these we will focus on immediately.

-## Column Space and Null Space of a Matrix
+## Column space and null space of a amtrix

 We now turn our attention to two important subspaces closely related to an $m\times n$ matrix $A$.